veritrans/SNAP-Prestashop/README.md

 =====================================

 Midtrans&nbsp; :heart: Prestashop!
-Let your Prestashop store integrated with Midtrans&nbsp;  payment gateway.
+Integrate you Prestashop store with Midtrans&nbsp; Snap payment gateway.

 ### Description

-Midtrans&nbsp;  payment gateway is an online payment gateway.
+Midtrans&nbsp; Snap is an online payment gateway.
 They strive to make payments simple for both the merchant and customers.
-With this plugin you can allow online payment on your Prestashop store using Midtrans&nbsp;  payment gateway.
+This plugin will allow online payment on your Prestashop store using various online payment channel.

 Payment Method Feature:
 - Midtrans&nbsp; Snap all payment method fullpayment
-- Credit card online & offline installment payment
+- Online & offline installment payment
-- Credit card BIN & bank transfer promo payment
+- BIN, bank transfer, and other channel promo payment
-- Credit card MIGS acquiring channel
+- MIGS acquiring channel

 ### Installation Instruction